Beena-Purushothama/BookHunt/BookHuntService/README.md

 2. Make sure PATH env variable has mvn eg: PATH: ../C:\Program Files\apache-maven-3.6.0-bin\apache-maven-3.6.0\bin

 ##To run the application (You will need to run it from the project folder which contains the pom.xml file)
-1. mvn package -Dmaven.test.skip=true
+1. mvn package -DskipTests
-2. java -jar target/BookHuntService-0.0.1-SNAPSHOT.jar
+2. java -jar target/books-0.0.1-SNAPSHOT.jar

 ##To run test cases
  1. mvn clean test